 The focus of Kelsey’s PWR Post-Pregnancy program is to provide a safe program for women that can help ease them back into training, post-pregnancy.
-For this reason, the aim of the program is to help rebuild strength in the abdominal and pelvic region and correct postural issues that arise during pregnancy.
+It aims to help rebuild strength in the abdominal and pelvic region and correct postural issues that arise during pregnancy.

 Once you have chosen PWR Post-Pregnancy as your main program, you will be brought to the first week of a total four Beginner weeks of training.
 While you are welcome to skip ahead to Week 1 of Phase 1 of the program, we recommend starting with Beginner training to ensure you are safely getting your body used to the style of workouts in the later weeks.